General (scope, time limits)

 More particularly, Article 90 IPA establishes the border procedure, limiting its applicability to admissibility or to the substance of claims processed under an accelerated procedure, whereas under the terms of Article 60(1) L 4375/2016, the merits of any asylum application could be examined at the border.

 In the “normal border procedure”, where applications for international protection are submitted in transit zones of ports or airports, asylum seekers enjoy the same rights and guarantees with those whose applications are lodged in the mainland.
-However, deadlines are shorter: asylum seekers have no more than 3 days for interview preparation and consultation of a legal or other counsellor to assist them during the procedure and, when an appeal is lodged, its examination can be carried out at the earliest 5 days after its submission.
+However, deadlines are shorter: asylum seekers have no more than 3 days for interview preparation and consultation of a legal or other counselor to assist them during the procedure and, when an appeal is lodged, its examination can be carried out at the earliest 5 days after its submission.

 According to Article 66 IPA, the Asylum Service, in cooperation with the authorities operating in detention facilities and at Greek border entry points and/or civil society organisations, shall ensure the provision of information on the possibility to submit an application for international protection.
 Interpretation services shall also be provided to the extent that this is necessary for the facilitation of access to the asylum procedure.
 Organisations and persons providing advice and counselling, shall have effective access, unless there are reasons related to national security, or public order or reasons that are determined by the administrative management of the crossing point concerned and impose the limitation of such access.
 Such limitations must not result in access being rendered impossible.